-In addition, start windows 11 in clean boot state and check if there is no more problem access internet on your device.
+In addition, start Windows 11 in clean boot state and check if there is no more problem access the internet on your device.

 Did these solutions help to fix the DNS server not responding to Windows 11?
-Let us know on the comments below, also read:
+Let us know on the comments below.

 - Chrome Unable to Connect to Proxy Server (err_proxy_connection_failed)

 - Solved: Microsoft Edge not working after Windows 10 update